normai/purpleterms/README.md

 <a name="synopsis"></a>
 ## Synopsis

-Slogan : Single-file JavaScript for staging terminals on your pages
+Slogan : Single-file JavaScript for staging terminals on pages

 License : BSD 3-Clause License